AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 Although there is a dizzying array of research on the effect of CO2 on job performance, I couldn't seem to find any research done directly on job satisfaction.

-# 4. Dispositional / Worker Characteristics
+# 4. Worker Characteristics

-Dispositional Caracteristics are the extent to which job satisfaction is a result of internal traits of the worker.
+Worker Characteristics (or Dispositional Caracteristics as they are referred to in the lit), are the extent to which job satisfaction is a result of internal traits of the worker.
 Some people may just be optimists or pessimists in regards to their work.
 Te idea is tat certain personality traits - eg how neurotic you are, can influence your evaluation of _any_ job.
 Though it doesnt plan to invalidate JCM or social caracteristics, but to explain why those eneral principles dont account for all of te variation in job satisfaction.

 Its one of te latest metods of explaining job satisfaction, and it argues that it hinges on personality and individual traits, and that some people are inclined to be satisfied or dissatisfied with their work irrespective of the job characteristics or other factors (Jex 2002)